snowplow/snowplowanalytics.com/_posts/2018-12-18-debugging-bad-rows-on-gcp/index.md

 ![counts per message][counts-per-message]

 Some error messages will already give you an indication of what to fix - for example a schema path issue indicate that either the schema wasn't correctly uploaded to Iglu, or the tracker references the wrong path.
+But for some, you'll also need to look at the custom data that created the error to figure out exactly where the validation failure comes from.

 At this point, it's a good idea to set up some monitoring dashboards for bad rows (a guide for doing this in Google Data Studio is forthcoming).